SabarinathK/Thyroid-Prediction-Application/README.md

 Thyroid disorder prediction
 ==============================

-its prediction of thyroid disorder using MLOps
+Prediction of thyroid disorder using MLOps